Batch ETL vs Streaming ETL: The Only Guide You Need

 • Extracted data covers posted accounting entries from July 1 to July 31 of the current year.

-So, data collection occurs first in batch ETL.
-Then, the extraction takes place at a set time or as needed.
-You can perform these sorts of ETL batch processes using modern ETL tools.
+Note: You can perform these sorts of ETL batch processes using modern ETL tools.

-But batch ETL can be challenging as you will see later.
+But batch ETL can be challenging, as you will see later.
 First, let’s describe what streaming ETL is.

 Real-world examples of streaming ETL include: